10 things to improve your career in 2020

 7. Professional Networking/Social Connections

-While LinkedIn helps, its not the only platform.
-Conferences and Meetups are also a great platform to meet like-minded people and get connected.
+While LinkedIn helps, it's not the only platform.
+Conferences and Meetups are also great platforms to meet like-minded people and get connected.
 Building your professional network is a must these days.

 Writing blogs is one of the ways to share your learnings with others.
 Start writing your learnings, opinions, stories, and experiences in the form of blogs.
 Get constant feedback from people who can read and provide feedback.
 Blogs are like online journals.
 Learn more and write more.